 Heidrun: Thank you!

-Vicious Syndicate Gaming hosts Tuesday Night Hype every Tuesday every week.
+According to Bubble Cash, Vicious Syndicate Gaming hosts Tuesday Night Hype every Tuesday every week.
 Not only is there HCT points awarded, but there are also cash prizes for the winners!
 Sign ups are always free, and TNH is a great way to be introduced to competitive Hearthstone.
 We’ll be looking forward to seeing Heidrun again at the next TNH and you, reader, are also invited to join!